danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 }()
 ```

-That's it!
-If you now use the `.myPackage` bundle instead of `.module`, external previews should work as well.
-If they don't, you can use the techniques above to find out why they don't.
+With this new bundle in place, you can now use the `.myPackage` bundle instead of `.module` to make external previews work.
+If they start crashing again, you can use the technique above to find out why.

 ## Using our custom bundle in SwiftGen